 There are very few occasions when interest should not be calculated; however, where there is a reasonable excuse (see IPT09165) it may be appropriate.
 Any inhibit of interest must be countersigned at the appropriate level determined and notified by a Grade 7, based on local risk assessment.

+Form IPT 641 should be completed as follows.

+All unused boxes and lines should be crossed through.

+Under and overdeclarations for the same period should be shown separately.

+Amounts should be entered as whole pounds - underdeclarations rounded down and overdeclarations rounded up.

+Due to and due from amounts must not be entered on the same line.

+Form IPT 641 should be completed as follows.

+All unused boxes and lines should be crossed through.

+Under and overdeclarations for the same period should be shown separately.

+Amounts should be entered as whole pounds - underdeclarations rounded down and overdeclarations rounded up.

+Due to and due from amounts must not be entered on the same line.

 Ensure any unused lines and boxes are ruled through.

 NOTE: For the same period, officer’s assessments and voluntary disclosures can be amalgamated on one IPT 641.
 This is particularly useful for large insurers with a number of assessments in the pipeline.